Plant Talk 5

 Regular dicot flowers 5 united petals

 Many of these plants with tubular flowers have distinct inflorescences that make it easy to place them in a family.
-Phlox’s are an excellent example.
+Phlox’s in the Polemoniaceae are an excellent example that will be blooming soon in many locales.

 Regular Dicot Flowers 5 separate petals